-The Nobel Prize in Chemistry was awarded on Wednesday to Moungi

-G. Bawendi, Louis E. Brus and AlexeiI.
-Ekimov for being pioneers of the Nano world.

-The Nobel Laureates in Chemistry 2023 have succeeded in producing particles so small that their properties are determined by quantum phenomena.

-The particles, which are called quantum dots, are now of great importance in nanotechnology,"

-These tiny particles have unique properties and now spread their light from television screens and LED lamps.

-They catalyze chemical reactions and their clear light can illuminate tumors tissue for a surgeon.

-also called Quantum dots. semiconductor nanocrystals, are semiconductor particles few а nanometers in size, having optical and electronic properties that differ from those of larger particles as a result of quantum mechanical effects.
+- The Nobel Prize in Chemistry was awarded on Wednesday to Moungi G. Bawendi, Louis E. Brus and Alexei I. Ekimov for being pioneers of the Nano world - The Nobel Laureates in Chemistry 2023 have succeeded in producing particles so small that their properties are determined by quantum phenomena. - The particles, which are called quantum dots, are now of great importance in nanotechnology," - These tiny particles have unique properties and now spread their light from television screens and LED lamps. - They catalyse chemical reactions and their clear light can illuminate tumours tissue for a surgeon. - Quantum dots, also called semiconductor nanocrystals, are semiconductor particles a few nanometers in size, having optical and electronic properties that differ from those of larger particles as a result of quantum mechanical effects.

-They are a central topic in nanotechnology and materials science.
+• They are a central topic in nanotechnology and materials science